 At issue in Rosenfeld v.
-New Jersey was whether a conviction under state law prohibiting profane language in a public place violated a man's First Amendment's protection of free speech.
+New Jersey (1972) was whether a conviction under state law prohibiting profane language in a public place violated a man's First Amendment's protection of free speech.
 The Supreme Court vacated the man's conviction and remanded the case for reconsideration in light of its recent rulings about fighting words.
 The man had used profane language at a public school board meeting.
-(Illustration via pixabay)
+(Illustration via Pixabay, public domain)

 In Rosenfeld v.
 New Jersey, 408 U.S. 901 (1972), the Supreme Court vacated the conviction of a man for his profane language at a New Jersey school board meeting and remanded the case for reconsideration in light of its decisions in Cohen v.
 California (1971) and Gooding v.
 Wilson (1972), both of which had struck down convictions based on the use of coarse, but nonthreatening, words.